hloniphanidube/atomating-aws-with-python/README.md

 # atomating-aws-with-python

 Repository for automating AWS with python
+Sansukwi syncs local directory with an S3 bucket and optionally configure Route 53 and Cloudfront